yarikos/express-batch/README.md

 ## Todo
-- [ ] Returning headers in batch results
+- [x] Returning headers in batch results
+- [ ] Add documentation about headers passing
 - [ ] Support of arrays (`batch?users=/api/users/1&users=/api/users/2` should return `users: [{id:1}, {id:2}]`)
 - [ ] Support of rest of HTTP methods
 - [ ] Support of rest of `response` methods